 As of 2019, there are no toilets inside.
 So you have to exit the farm.
 And we did not see lines to the restrooms (as in previous years).

-When entering Cherry Picking at Odem, there are two lines.
+When entering sweet cherry-picking at Odem, there are two lines.
 One for people who purchased tickets on the web (through coupon sites or in advance), and the other for people without tickets.
 The line for people who purchased tickets in advance was already long at 9:30 (the other line was short).
 Thus, to skip the lines, I would suggest arriving at 9:00 or earlier.

 Sweet Cherry-Picking in Bustan Bereshit